 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-If you are reading this article, then you must be a pet owner who is considering investing in pet insurance.
-But does your pet really need health insurance, or will it just be a waste of your money and effort?
+If you are reading this article, then you must be a pet parent who is considering investing in pet health insurance.
+But does your pet really need pet health insurance, or will it just be a waste of your money and effort?
 Answering this question is tough, and it ends with an important decision that is different for each and every pet in your household.
 There are many factors that will determine whether it is worth the effort and the expense to insure your furry friend, and in turn, this requires a lot of thought.
-You must take into account every detail, from whether you own an indoor or outdoor pet, to its breed and age.
+You must take into account every detail, from whether you own an indoor or outdoor pet, to their breed and age.
 You must also consider how you would be able to pay for unexpected costs, as well as factoring in the past health history of your pet.

 Every breed of dog or cat is different and requires specific types of care.
-This statement is also true when it comes to insurance.
+This statement is also true when it comes to pet health insurance.
 This means that some pets will need more medical care, and consequently may cost more to insure.
 For example, pedigree pets can be susceptible to illnesses, congenital diseases, and hereditary conditions that other types of dogs and cats are not.
 Moreover, they are more likely to be stolen than a mixed breed or ordinary type of pet.

-To conclude, pet insurance may not be necessary for every pet, depending on their lifestyle, their breed and age, and their past health experience.
+To conclude, pet health insurance may not be necessary for every pet, depending on their lifestyle, their breed and age, and their past health experience.
 But you should definitely put some thought into whether you are actually prepared or able to pay for an expensive pet health care cost.
-In the end, insurance could come in handy for any pet, since you never know what could happen.
+In the end, pet health insurance could come in handy for any pet, since you never know what could happen.

 To find the best pet insurance for your furry friends, check out our pet insurance comparison tool at our Wellness page.